Oral Health in Primary Care TeleECHO

 Earn CME and View Online Recordings

 The goal of this teleECHO™ is to improve access to oral health care for patients in rural and underserved communities throughout North Dakota.
 The focus is to build and strengthen capacity among primary care and other providers responsible for supporting patient well-being.

 Learn about best practices in oral health screening, fluoride varnish application, oral health case management, and billing for these services in primary care settings through didactic and case presentations.

 Participants will be able to:

-Provide comprehensive, integrated, and responsive dental care services in primary care, pediatric, public health, or family medical center settings
+- Provide comprehensive, integrated, and responsive dental care services in primary care, pediatric, public health, or family medical center settings

-Implement dental screening, fluoride varnish application, and dental referral practices into their clinical
+- Implement dental screening, fluoride varnish application, and dental referral practices into their clinical workflow for underserved populations

-Acquire new skills, competencies, and best practices in patient care related to oral health
+- Acquire new skills, competencies, and best practices in patient care related to oral health